CUCyber/class/README.md

 The presentations are easy enough to give, but can be improved by using speaker view.
 To pull up speaker view, press 's' from the presentation.
 This opens a page that includes a timer, speaker notes, and images of the current and next slides.
 If not using the multiplex described below, add `?present` to the end of the URL to remove speaker notes from the shown slides.

+## Output to PDF

+Use `?print-pdf`to output the slides to a pdf format.

 ### Multiplex